 Aaron Fullan called the meeting to order.

-Barb Mask continues to accommodate tours and process genealogy and research requests at the Martin House.
+Barb Mask continues to accommodate information and research requests at the Martin House.
 Otherwise, the museum is closed.

 Jude Holesinger informed the Committee that the windmill continues to grind multiple grain varieties for purchase (shipping available as well).
 Jude restocks the windmill’s outdoor brochure rack as needed.
 Much to the delight of the community, the windmill was decorated in time for Christmas.
 The Millers haven’t met for quite some time due to COVID-19 and the Educators have postponed all classes until the fall.
 Damaged light atop the windmill’s viewing deck still has not been fixed or replaced.

 The Cultural Center remains closed for the time being.
 Neal Luker informed the Committee that the freezer behind the center will soon be replaced with a new one.